mort65/Naked-Dibellans-SPID/README.md

- **Populated Cities Towns Villages SE Edition**  Adds more NPCs, including wandering Dibellans to the cities.
+ **Populated Cities Towns Villages SE Edition**  *-Adds more NPCs, including wandering Dibellans to the cities.*